 The sign was raised high in the Hollywood Hills in 1923.
-Like many ancient myths (which this clearly isn’t) its origins have become lost in the mists of time.
-No one knows exactly when it was unveiled, but it must have been sometime in October or November of that year as there was a piece about it in the Los Angeles Times in December and the article referred to it as having stood already for several weeks.
+Like many ancient myths (which this clearly isn’t) its origins have become lost in the mists of time, but it must have been sometime in October or November of that year as there was a piece about it in the Los Angeles Times in December and the article referred to it as having stood already for several weeks.

 Originally the sign was only meant to remain in place for a year or so, time enough for the investors to sell the houses and move on, but it very quickly became a much-loved local landmark and stayed.
 In fact, it’s construction at that time was instrumental in the naming of the movie industry as ‘Hollywood’.
 What do I mean by that?
 Well, until then the movie-making industry wasn’t known as such and filmmaking was happening all over the LA area – Burbank, Culver City, Silver Lake, and many other neighborhoods had studios operating there.
 Any one of them could have had their name adopted as the catch-all term for the industry, and we could be saying ‘Silverlake’ or ‘Culver City’ instead of ‘Hollywood’.

 Another key event to happen in 1923 that also solidified Hollywood as the name for the industry was the opening of a comedy movie called Hollywood in August.
 The film is lost, but the plot revolves around a young actress who moves to LA to become a star.
 She goes around town trying to get castings at all the major studios, but without any luck.
 In the meantime, other members of her family join her and each one becomes a successful actor.
 The grandfather becomes the old-timer in westerns, her younger sister becomes the ingenue – even her mother becomes famous.
 It’s one of the first films to be made about the entertainment industry in LA itself and it set the template for the many movies that would follow.